Skip to content

 yarn dev

-Starts the local development environment using Docker Compose or optionally runs services directly.
+Starts the local development environment using Docker Compose.

 Options: